-Under the terms of the original K-FX/I-FX deal, Jakarta would foot W1.6 trillion ($1.9 billion) of the programme’s W8.5 billion price tag.
+Under the terms of the original K-FX/I-FX deal, Jakarta is to foot 20% of the programme’s W8.5 trillion ($7.2 billion) price tag.

 In addition, Jakarta is concerned about areas such as cost sharing, production costs, the actual amount of technology transfer it will receive, and other areas.

 Media reports from Indonesia have suggested that Jakarta is concerned about US export controls placed on certain K-FX technologies.
 Lockheed Martin is playing a critical role in the development of the twin-engined fighter under offset agreements for Seoul’s acquisition of 42 F-35As.